Manohar6337/level-up/aws/README.md

 * [Managed Resources](1-managed-resources)
 * [Composite Resource Definition](2-xrd)

+Each folder will create one the following:
+* S3 bucket
+* IAM Role
+* IAM Policy
+* IAM RolePolicyAttachment

 ## Notes
 Each folder can be run and there should be no naming conflicts.